 Resident fund of knowledge as it relates to vascular surgery will be expanded through a variety means, some of which are structured and others of which require independent initiative from the residents who are rotating on the service.
-These include: 1) Conferences, 2) Journal club 3) Assigned readings 4) Truelearn Quizzes
+These include: 1) Conferences, 2) Journal club 3) Assigned readings

 - 1. Conferences: Residents are expected to attend weekly Wednesday morning morbidity and mortality conference.
 Complications from the vascular surgery service are to be presented by the resident who was involved in the case in front of a group of their peers as well as the surgical faculty at large.
 This conference will give residents an opportunity to think critically about specific steps in the preoperative workup, operative conduct and/or post-operative care of patients who have experienced a complication and identify opportunities for alternative decisions in similar, future cases that may lead to improved outcomes.
 Evidenced based practice patterns should be emphasized when applicable.
-Residents are also expected to attend Wednesday morning didactic sessions which will cover the assigned TWIS topic for the week (PGY 1, 3, 5) - 2.
+Residents are also expected to attend Wednesday morning didactic sessions which will cover the assigned TWIS topic for the week (PGY 1-4) - 2.
 Residents are expected to attend weekly vascular case conference (Mondays at 3pm) during which one or two cases for the upcoming week will be reviewed.
 Topics of discussion will include H/P findings, review of imaging, indications for surgery, and operative approach.
-(PGy1, 3, 5)
+(PGY 1-4)

-- 3. Residents are expected to participate in weekly attending walk rounds (Thursday afternoons during which all residents and vascular staff will round on the inpatient census as a team (PGY1, 3, 5) - 4.
-Assigned Readings Residents will cover various vascular surgery topics as part of their assigned weekly reading curriculum through the program at large.
+4. Assigned Readings - Residents will cover various vascular surgery topics as part of their assigned weekly reading curriculum through the program at large.
 The SCORE curriculum is the chosen curriculum for the general surgery residency.
 Vascular surgery faculty all participate in leading didactic discussion(s) at Wednesday morning education conference at different points in the year when vascular surgery topics are the assigned topic for the week.
-Additionally, residents are encouraged to educate themselves upon the scientific information relating to vascular surgery. - 5.
-Residents are expected to complete TrueLearn quizzes that are assigned by the program director or program manager in a timely manner.
-Areas of deficiency as defined by their performance on the TrueLearn quizzes should serve as the focus for future study plans.
+Additionally, residents are encouraged to educate themselves upon the scientific information relating to vascular surgery.